achronopoulou/Proximity-Tracking-App-ISE/README.md

 }
 ```

-## All Together
-How does it all work together?
-Flow chart?
-IMAGE
 ## Overview of Hardware
 Certain older Android devices do not support both advertising and scanning for BLE.
 BLE as stated above is more of an efficient practice for cokllecting RSS packets.
 Older devices that do not support BLE would require a classic bluetooth server/client implementation to collect RSS data.
 The implementation therefore would be different for the scanning and advertising, but calculations related to estimating proximity would remain the same.
 A classic bluetooth implementation would use significantly more battery, and therefore not be recommended as this app is designed to work throughout the day as the subject moves around.
 Purchasing and deplpoying on newer models is recommended for this reason.
 Any device with bluetooth 5 should suffice.